Before we get started it’s important to know where Microsoft Azure Automation fits in the available automation options for Windows Azure.

 Microsoft Azure Automation

-Up till now there have been several ways to mimic an environment like Microsoft Azure Automation however this was quite some work or costly, especially if you include more advanced features like workflows, task execution history, global variables, a dashboard and a script change log / repository.
-Now before I would like to move on and cover the Microsoft Azure Automation building blocks and basic concepts, it’s interesting to know that this Microsoft Azure Automation is build upon System Center Orchestrator.
+Up till now, there have been several ways to mimic an environment like Microsoft Azure Automation however this was quite some work or costly, especially if you include more advanced features like workflows, task execution history, global variables, a dashboard and a script change log/repository.
+Now before I would like to move on and cover the Microsoft Azure Automation building blocks and basic concepts, it’s interesting to know that this Microsoft Azure Automation is built upon System Center Orchestrator.